 It’s illegal for employers to allow their workers to operate scissor lifts without training and OSHA scissor lift certification.
 If they are caught with untrained operators, they can be hit hard with fines as high as $124,709 for each violation.
 For every serious or non-serious violation, the minimum and maximum fines are $7,000 and $12,471.
 Employers may also face up to one year in prison for serious violations.

-An operator who doesn’t comply with OSHA scissor lift certification requirements is simply risking their life, and increasing their chances for being seriously injured or killed.
-You can lose your job due to an injury, and may not be able to work and live life the way you used to.
-Complying with OSHA standards may seem like an obstacle to work around, but in fact, it’s a set of standards that work in your favor, to protect your life on the job.
+Complying with OSHA standards may seem like an obstacle to work around, but in fact, it’s a set of standards that work in your favor, to protect your employees on the job.

 Keep Your Workplace Safe with OSHA Scissor Lift Certification Training